Rolling 14-day average of COVID-19 cases – one number used to determine when schools can go to online learning – at 8% in Jackson County on Thursday

-The Sentinel-Press will be publishing this number Monday through Friday.
-For more information, visit coronavirus.iowa.gov and click on the box labeled “% Positive Analysis – Public Schools.”

-Rolling 14-day average of COVID-19 cases – one number used to determine when schools can go to online learning – at 8% in Jackson County on Thursday
+The rolling 14-day average of positive COVID-19 cases in Jackson County was 8% on Thursday

-Beginning today, the state is releasing the rolling 14-day percentage of individuals positive for coronavirus in Iowa counties.
-School districts may request to go to 100% online learning for two weeks if their counties have a 15% positive COVID-19 rate in a two-week period and 10% of students are absent.
+School districts may request to go to 100% online learning for two weeks if their counties have a 15% positive COVID-19 rate in a two-week period and 10% of students are absent, according to guidelines set by Gov. Kim Reynolds, the Iowa Department of Public Health and the Iowa Department of Education.
 Districts in counties with 20% and above may also request temporarily closing buildings or the whole district.

+The state’s guidelines don’t match recommendations from the World Health Organization or the U.S. surgeon general.

+The World Health Organization recommends reopening only if infection rates are under 5%.
+Surgeon General Jerome Adams recommended schools reopen if they remain under 10%.

-The Herald-Leader will be publishing this number Monday through Friday.
-For more information, visit coronavirus.iowa.gov and click on the box labeled “% Positive Analysis – Public Schools.”
+For more information on the rolling 14-day average by county in Iowa, visit coronavirus.iowa.gov and click on the box labeled “% Positive Analysis – Public Schools.”

 Commented